What Is a Doctor's Duty of Care?

 The laws tend to vary in the following ways:

-- Whether the theory of liability under consideration is a "cognizable" one—or one a court determines it possesses the authority to review
+- Whether the theory of liability under consideration is cognizable (if a court determines it has the authority to review)

-- The area of medicine in which your physician practices
+- The area of medicine the physician practices

-- The customary or accepted practices of other physicians in your doctor's area of expertise (which is known as the "locality rule")
+- The customary practices of physicians in the doctor's area of expertise (also known as the locality rule)

-- The level of equipment and facilities available at the time and where the medical care was provided
+- The level of equipment and facilities available at the time medical care was provided

 - Any urgent or unexpected demands of the circumstances, if any, surrounding the medical services that were given

-Of equal importance is how a doctor is generally liable for their assistants' and staff members' negligence when those individuals are carrying out a doctor's orders or caring for patients.
-Likewise, an attending physician is generally liable for any negligence on the part of interns and medical students under the physician's guidance.
-To put it another way, under these circumstances, the doctor or attending physician assumes the duty of care.
+A doctor may be liable for negligence caused by its assistants and staff members when carrying out a doctor's orders or caring for patients.
+Likewise, an attending physician is generally liable for negligence caused by interns and medical students following a doctor's guidance.

 Get a Legal Evaluation of Your Malpractice Claim